-Politics and law is a natural combination for students considering legal careers.
-This is a sample degree plan for students pursuing a major in politics and a minor in law; not all students will follow this sample plan since their schedules or course offerings may differ year-by-year.
+Political Science and law is a natural combination for students considering legal careers.
+This is a sample degree plan for students pursuing a major in Political Science and International Relations and a minor in Law; not all students will follow this sample plan since their schedules or course offerings may differ year-by-year.
 All students must consult with an advisor in making course selections that meet their individual needs.
-Students pursuing a program in politics and law should consult with a faculty advisor in politics and law early in their program to plan effectively.
+Students pursuing a program in Political Science and International Relations and Law should consult with a faculty advisor in political science and law early in their program to plan effectively.
 Students interested in law may also consider the Catholic University Law School direct entry program.

 Year One |